 From the date of formal offer, you have up to 2 weeks in which to pay a £100 deposit* to secure your place on the course.
 This payment is deducted from the course fee.
 The balance of £307 is payable prior to commencement and you will receive an email prompt with a deadline for payment.

 *Note: This deposit is non-refundable unless medical evidence is provided.

 If you withdraw from the course after commencement, we will retain the full fee.

 Please note that this course does not meet the eligibility criteria for the SAAS Part-time Fee Grant.

 Successful candidates are awarded a Further Steps in Counselling Skills certificate of completion by COSCA Counselling & Psychotherapy in Scotland.

 This is a further progression from the Certificate in Counselling Skills and is used by participants to increase the scope of their knowledge and further enhance their work performance; it is not a licence to practice as a counsellor.

 The University of Strathclyde now offers the MSc in Counselling and Psychotherapy for which the Certificate is one of the requirements for entry.
-Further Steps is an enhancement but not a requirement for the MSc.
+Further Steps is a CPD enhancement but is not an essential requirement for the MSc.

 The Centre for Lifelong Learning is committed to promoting and improving opportunities for students with disabilities.
 We therefore welcome applications from those who have any needs which may affect their ability to complete the course successfully.
-Please indicate this on your application form and then, if you are offered a place on the course, we will contact you to discuss the support you may need.
+Please indicate this on your application form and then, if you are offered a place on the course, we will provide you with contact details to discuss the support you may need.